top of page

 Teams

-Teams are required to compete in university uniform and boots.
-Hard hats and high visibility clothing are not required but may be work at the discretion of individual team members.
+Teams are required to compete in uniform and boots.
+Hard hats and high visibility clothing are not required but may be worn at the discretion of individual team members.

 Team numbers